mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Welcome;
 ~~~~~

+The client processing a Welcome message will need to have a copy of the group's
+ratchet tree.
+The tree can be provided in the Welcome message, in an extension
+of type `ratchet_tree`.
+If it is sent otherwise (e.g., provided by a caching
+service on the Delivery Service), then the client MUST download the tree before
+processing the Welcome.

 On receiving a Welcome message, a client processes it using the following steps:

 * Identify an entry in the `secrets` array where the `key_package_hash`